steffenpedersen/beer-collection/README.md

 It would be great to make tests and especially integration tests.
 This should be done to check that we're getting a 200 response from the API.
 We chould do this with the Mocha test framework.

+Kent Beck (author of Test Driven Development) once wrote _"I get paid for code that works, not for tests"_.
+I think it's funny that the author of TDD wrote that.

 ### Features and UX

 This is of course a prototype and the UX is not that great.
-We could do a tonne of improvements with a few features as pagination and even small features like hover effects.
+We could do a tonne of improvements with a few features as pagination and even small improvements as hover effects.

 ### Architecture

 The Vue.js components easily gets bloated.
-Here we could seperate the content to different files containing logic, views and styling.
+Here we could seperate the content to files containing logic, views and styling.
 It would also be great to seperate main components like `Beers.vue` and partial components like `SingleBeer.vue`, as it will be a mess in the long run.

 ### Docker